ArturoCode/arturocode/README-EN.md

 🌍 I'm based in Madrid.

-⚡ See my portfolio at [ArturoCode](https://arturocode.github.io/cv-portfolio/).
+⚡ You can see my portfolio / CV [here](https://arturocode.github.io/cv-portfolio/) or on my LinkedIn profile](https://www.linkedin.com/in/arturo-urbanos-vara).

 ✉️  You can contact me at [arturocodedev@gmail.com](mailto:arturocodedev@gmail.com).